patrickkunka/mixitup/docs/mixitup.Config.classnames.md

-The "element" portion of the classname added to multimix controls.
+The "element" portion of the class name added to multimix controls.

 By default, all filter, sort, multimix and toggle controls take the same element value of `'control'`, but each type's element value can be individually overwritten to match the unique classNames of your controls as needed.